UniversaBlockchain/UniCherryGarden/docs/unicherrypicker-synchronization.md

 Any error in any iteration causes HeadSyncer to delay (for like 10 seconds) and then switch to `iterateMustCheckReorg` state; i.e. going to `pauseThenMustCheckReorg` state.

-#### Reorg rewinding
+#### Reorg check/rewinding

-Consists of two phases:
+Consists of three phases:

+1. Reorg check check (read this as “check for reorg check”) – do we even need to check for reorg?
-1. Reorg check (did reorg occur? is rewind needed?)
+2. Reorg check – did reorg occur? is rewinding needed?
-2. Rewind (actual deletion from the database).
+3. Rewinding – actual deletion from the database.

-**Reorg check:**
+##### 1. Reorg check check

+Checking for reorg is a resource-consuming operation, too – at least, it will need to get the hashes for a number of blocks from the DB and from the Ethereum node; think about like 100 records from DB and 100 records from the Ethereum node.

+We actually do not need to check for reorg very often, even when moving the HeadSyncer forward.
+There are some cases when we *must* do it (like, when we launch the system for the first time).
+On most of the subsequent iterations we *may* do it.

+The HeadSyncer internal state contains a flag `nextIterationMustCheckReorg` which is related to the “must”-condition.
+If it is set, we *undoubtedly do* the reorg check phase – i.e. reorg check **is needed**.
+If it is unset, we still “may” check the reorg.

+What defines if we should do the reorg check or not?

+Basically, several most important numbers:

+* `min(ucg_block.number)` – the earliest block stored in our DB.
+* `max(ucg_block.number)` – the newest block stored in our DB.
+* `eth.syncing.currentBlock` – the block that the Ethereum node reports is the latest known to it/synced to it.
+* `eth.syncing.highestBlock` – the block that the Ethereum node reports is the latest which it is aware about, but may not have the full information about it; typically `eth.syncing.highestBlock` ≥ `eth.syncing.currentBlock`.
+* `syncers.max_reorg` – the configuration setting defining the number of blocks how far we do even check for reorgs.

+The conditions for the “we may do reorg check but should we?” question are following:

+* If there are no blocks in `ucg_block`, reorg check **is not needed** (as we don’t know any blocks).
+* If `max(ucg_block.number)` > `eth.syncing.currentBlock`, it means the Ethereum node was probably wiped/restarted (and our DB has more information than the node) and is still being synced; so we should not go further, and go to `pauseThenMustCheckReorg` state instead, waiting until the Ethereum node syncs-up larger to even ask it for reorg data.
+* If `max(ucg_block.number)` < `eth.syncing.currentBlock - syncers.max_reorg`, it means we are very far from the current tip of the blockchain, and we are hurrying to sync it up to it.
+We did the reorg-check once after the bootup; but now, as we are in hurry, the reorg check **is not needed**.
+* Otherwise, we are in a situation when latest our stored block is within the “danger zone” for the reorg.
+For the most safety, reorg check **is needed**.

+##### 2. Reorg check

+If “reorg check check” decided we need to do a reorg check we do it:

-`reorgCheckEndBlock` to read: `greatest(ucg_block.number).`
+`reorgCheckEndBlock` to read: `max(ucg_block.number).`

 `reorgCheckStartBlock` to read: `greatest(min(ucg_block.number), reorgCheckEndBlock - syncers.max_reorg + 1)`

-If there are no blocks in `ucg_block`, no reorg check needed (as we don’t know any blocks).
-But this check obviously happens only if `reorgCheckEndBlock` ≤ `min(eth.syncing.currentBlock, eth.syncing.highestBlock)`.
-Otherwise – was the Ethereum node wiped/restarted? we should not go further, and go to `pauseThenMustCheckReorg` state, waiting until the Ethereum node syncs-up larger to even ask it for reorg data.

 Then, knowing the `reorgCheckStartBlock` and `reorgCheckEndBlock` values, we ask the Ethereum node for just the hashes of all blocks in `[reorgCheckStartBlock..reorgCheckEndBlock]` range (any error, as usual, causes it to go to `pauseThenMustCheckReorg`).

-We compare the results with the data in our database.
+We compare the results with the data in our database (basically, we get the most recent blocks stored in `ucg_block`, as much as available up to `syncers.max_reorg`).
 The first block where the hash doesn’t match, is assumed the first block to rewind.

-**Rewind:**
+##### 3. Rewind

 `rewindStartBlock`: the first block in our `ucg_block` whose hash didn’t match the data from the Ethereum node.
 `rewindEndBlock`: `max(ucg_block.number)`.